whosthatnewguy/scrape-google-search-results-using-json-api-and-google-apps-script/README.md

 This Google App Script allows you to fill a spreadsheet with queries and, utilizing the Google CSE endpoint, scrape the first ten web results for each query.

 ## Description
-TLDR; Fill up a spreadsheet with queries, and return their highest traffic search results.
+TLDR; fill up a spreadsheet with queries, and return their highest traffic search results.

 I developed this script with the intent of scraping the highest traffic query results for a list of terms stored in a spreadsheet.